TheMindVirus/lambda-protocol/README.md

 What happens if Portal becomes a simulation for the purpose of unlocking in-universe (or otherwise real) doors? \
 Can you run Portal inside another game?
 Can you use Portal Test Chamber completion to trigger real-world events? \
-What if the combine found a way to step out of the Half-Life world and digitised themselves into the simulation?
+What if the combine found a way to step out of the Half-Life world and digitised themselves to infect the security simulation?

 Demo: [https://www.youtube.com/watch?v=pwMMrZbtuy4](https://www.youtube.com/watch?v=pwMMrZbtuy4)